jforgo/overview/secure-enterprise.md

 With the tools available through {{site.data.keyword.cloud_notm}}, you can start and stay compliant with automation and ensure that deployments are done by using a secure software supply chain, all while managing your resources at scale.
 Go to the [{{site.data.keyword.cloud_notm}} catalog](/catalog) to check out the deployable architectures and visit the [{{site.data.keyword.compliance_short}}](/security-compliance/overview) today to start defining your goals for security and compliance.

 For more information about setting up your enterprise, configuring automated deployments by using projects, customizing deployable architectures, and more, see the [Enterprise account architecture](/docs/enterprise-account-architecture) white paper and [Running secure enterprise workloads](/docs/secure-enterprise) documentation.

+If you're already running workloads on the cloud, but you're not yet taking advantage of an enterprise account structure or tools like {{site.data.keyword.cloud_notm}} projects to manage related resources and IaC deployments across accounts, you can review the white paper on [moving to the enterprise architecture](/docs/adopt-enterprise-architecture?topic=adopt-enterprise-architecture-intro) and [learn how you can move existing deploy resources to a project](/docs/secure-enterprise?topic=secure-enterprise-move-deployed-resource-project).